uniwebcms/framework/docs/understanding-uniweb.md

 **Foundations are fundamentally different.** They're designed to bridge from the developer world into the content creation world.

-When you build a Foundation, you're creating an interface that content creators interact with—through markdown frontmatter, through visual editors, through declarative configuration.
+When you build a Foundation, you're creating an interface that content creators interact with—through markdown frontmatter, declarative configuration, and optionally through visual editors.
 The components aren't code that developers import; they're building blocks that content teams compose with.

 This cross-domain bridging is the key distinction: